What Is Progression-Free Survival in Metastatic Breast Cancer? | MyBCTeam

 What Is Progression-Free Survival?

-Current treatments for MBC can help control cancer, but a cure is unlikely.
+Current treatments for metastatic breast cancer can help control cancer, but a cure is unlikely.
 Instead, doctors and researchers focus on helping people live longer with stable disease.
-The success of MBC treatments isn’t measured by how many people are cured — instead, success is based on how well a treatment keeps cancer from progressing.
+The success of an MBC treatment isn’t measured by how many people are cured but, rather, by how well it keeps cancer from progressing.
 In clinical trials for MBC and other cancers that are harder to treat, PFS is the preferred measurement.

 The National Cancer Institute defines PFS as “the length of time during and after the treatment of a disease, such as cancer, that a patient lives with the disease but it does not get worse.”
 Doctors and researchers report PFS as the length of time (in months or years) from when a person starts treatment until their cancer begins progressing.
 The longer the PFS, the better a treatment is at preventing worsening disease.

-Cancer progression in MBC studies is measured with imaging tests that monitor any changes in metastases around the body.
+MBC studies measure cancer progression with imaging tests to monitor any changes in metastases around the body.
 At the beginning of a study, participants have scans taken to establish a baseline with the location and size of their lesions (tumors).
-Once treatment has started, they’ll undergo follow-up scans throughout the study to see if their lesions have changed in size.
+After starting treatment, follow-up scans throughout the study will show if their lesions have changed in size.
 New lesions automatically indicate cancer progression.

 Some studies mark cancer progression as a percentage change in lesion size.
 In a 2022 study, for example, researchers noted that a 20 percent increase in the size of lesions was considered progressive disease.